 yoke of mules; with lesser stones fitted to fill the vacant spaces. (..)

 We continued our journey over a level plain, of fine impalpable soil, and by cotton-grounds, gardens, and the stubble of

 Richard Chandler - An account of a tour made at the expense of the Society of dilettanti - 1775

 (1804/1805) The city of course surrounded the fortress, for the area is not sufficient to have contained the houses of the inhabitants, however insignificant the colony might have been.
 The sea was probably much nearer in very early times than it is at present, being nearly 15 minutes distant.

 William Gell - An Itinerary of Greece With a Commentary on Pausanias and Strabo - 1810

 The civilization which developed in Argolis in the period 1600-1100 BC is called Mycenaean, because in 1876 at Mycenae German archaeologist Heinrich Schliemann found several artefacts which proved the level of refinement attained during that period.
 The rulers of Argolis entertained relations with Crete and with towns on the south-western coast of Turkey; according to the interpretation given by many scholars to some inscriptions they were regarded as important counterparts by the Hittite kings.

-Tiryns was probably the main port of Argolis; minor remains of an ancient harbour have been identified in the proximity of the fortified town (in antiquity the coastline was just 200 yards from its walls).
+Tiryns was probably the main port of Argolis; minor remains of an ancient harbour have been identified in the proximity of the fortified town.

-Walls of the Upper Citadel near the main entrance
+Walls and tower of the Upper Citadel near the main entrance

 The natural ground elevation upon which Tiryns was founded did not ensure an adequate defence so that imposing walls surrounding the citadel were required; the main entrance on the eastern side was strengthened by towers.